 Food is at the heart of any backpacking expedition.
 What’s more, it makes the heaviest parts of your pack but gets lighter as your backpacking expedition comes to an end.
 Try to carry food that can be rehydrated, especially if you’re following a trail near a water source.
 However, the case can be different if you’re backpacking in the desert.
 If so, carry foods that pack a lot of energy and calories for their weight throughout the day.

 Additionally, include fruits and nuts for your lunch meals.
 Don’t forget some protein bars to keep you filled up.
-Meals such as pasta, powdered soup for a sauce, instant backpack, and mashed potatoes are great for dinner meals.
+Meals such as pasta, powdered soup for a sauce, and mashed potatoes are great for dinner meals.
+For more tips, try these backpacking food ideas.

 Pick a hike suited to your abilities